|

 PDF- 183 KB]

-Rinpoche considers that becoming a vegetarian can be a gradual path.
+Rinpoche considered that becoming a vegetarian can be a gradual path.

 Many of his students do not eat meat, fish and egg, nor drink alcohol,